I’m a keen photographer and my work brings together photography and animal vision.

 I’ve uploaded various photos to this website.
 These cover my PhD working on New Caledonian crows, my travels around the world, and the fascinating world of ultraviolet photography.
 The post categories can be used to navigate the various image themes.

 Then I’ve got a growing range of full-spectrum cameras.
-A Canon 7D (also with Magic lantern) that I’ve built an automated filer wheel for (it takes five shots through five filters for maximising the spectral resolution).
+The Sony A7 is now the best option, though I’ve got a A Canon 7D (also with Magic lantern) that I’ve built an automated filer wheel for (it takes five shots through five filters for maximising the spectral resolution).
 I had this body converted to full spectrum with a quartz sheet by ACS.
 Then I’ve got a couple of NX1000s picked up cheap on ebay and converted to full spectrum myself.
 I use all these cameras with the Nikkor EL 80mm (old, metal body version) also cheap on ebay, or the Novoflex Noflexar 35mm.
 The Nikkor 80mm requires a helicoid for focussing (25-55mm works well once you’ve got the NX to M42 adaptor and M42 to M39 step down ring required to attach it to the NX1000), the Novoflex works straight off with just the NX to M42 adaptor.
 Both lenses are really good in UV down to around 320-350nm and have minimal chromatic distortion (meaning no refocusing between UV and visible shots).
 Dr Klaus Schmitt has done lots of work finding these old lenses that transmit UV.